isomerpages/isomerpages-govtech/media/technews/_posts/2019-05-09-five-keyboard-shortcuts-to-improve-your-life.md

 ---
-layout: post
-title:  "Five keyboard shortcuts to improve your life"
+title: 'Five keyboard shortcuts to improve your life'
-permalink: "/media/technews/infographics/five-keyboard-shortcuts-to-improve-your life"
+permalink: '/media/technews/infographics/five-keyboard-shortcuts-to-improve-your life'
 category: technews
-image: "/images/technews/Keyboard-Shortcuts-GovTech-Banner.png"
+image: /images/technews/Keyboard-Shortcuts-GovTech-Banner.png

 ---

 In today's digital age, most of us probably spend a lot of time on our computer.
 Hopefully, these keyboard shortcuts shared by GovTechies, will help you handle mundane or repetitive tasks like a pro.